 Soak up the happy vibe and character as you step inside this cheerful retreat.
 Sleeping four, the cottage is deceptively spacious, with a practical kitchen/diner and sunny sitting-room with floor to ceiling windows.
 The kitchen has all the holiday chef needs for some tasty cooking.
 Visit one of the many farmers markets in the area for homegrown delicious produce.
 Fresh fish and seafood is readily available in the nearby harbour village of Solva, where the local shop is an Aladdin's cave of goodies, offering a deli, fresh crab, a bakery, fresh vegetables, groceries and beach items.

 Take time to chill out in the peaceful sitting-room, where the only sound is beautiful birdsong and the sheep in the distance.
+On a chilly evening or after swimming in the sea, gather around the cosy wood-burner.
 A good night's sleep is promised in the hushed bedrooms, especially after a day in the fresh Pembrokeshire air.
 Take a sunny lunch al fresco in the spacious lawned garden or relax with your favourite bottle under the tranquil starry skies at night.
 The perfect ending to a perfect day.

 From the doorstep, cycle the leafy lanes to explore the area or pack your walking boots.
 You will be spoilt for choice in this dreamy location of where to explore.
 There are a few good local pubs in the area, including the Ship Inn at Trefin or the Farmer's Arms at Mathry.
 Keep an eye out for local musical events, shows and festivals in the area.
 The nearest shop is the fuel station in Square and Compass, about half a mile away.
 Here you can buy butcher's produce, groceries and fresh bread.